Skip to content

 • SM004 (warning) — an inertia.render("Orders/Unknown", ...) call exists, but there's no matching .tsx file.
 You'll get a runtime error when a user hits that route.

-Both fire during make doctor and at dev boot.
+Both fire at app boot.

 The generation pipeline